neurostuff/meta-analysis-book/_sources/tutorials.md

 ## Ingestion

-Horray, Dr. Litical has reached a critical milestone in her meta-analysis journey.
+Hooray, Dr. Litical has reached a critical milestone in her meta-analysis journey.
 Once the studies are ingested, Dr. Litical will be able to extract the data from each study.

 The ingestion process includes looking up the study on NeuroSynth-Compose's database and asking